 His best bet is to get his family to the Abbey gate (canal side).
 Make a sign that says “Gy Tate”.
 He is my guy on the ground.
 His Marines know to look for that sign.

 The signs did not work, my Afghan families who had submitted the proper paperwork, had paid the $3,000 for required medical exams and clearance, and had already been issued visa’s never made it past the gate.
 Apparently female sports teams made it in, a collection of Special Forces dudes started the Pineapple express to get their people inside.
-That was no doubt rewarding for them but that minor victory came the at the expense of the Afghans who were qualified, had done the paperwork, had waited their turn, and who face legitimate threats if they returned home.
+That was no doubt rewarding for them but their victories came the at the expense of the Afghans who were qualified, had done the paperwork, had waited their turn, and who face legitimate threats if they returned home.
 I’m not being bitter, I would have done the exact same thing had I been in their shoes.

 The Kabul NEO was a fiasco and it did not come remotely close to achieving the mission assigned which was to get American citizens, allies, and Afghans who had applied for Visas under the SIV P1 or P2 program out.
 We did not get all the Americans or allies out, and we barely made a dent in the visa applicants.

 It is now time to rethink our military.
 I am not comfortable having an army capable of fighting 20 years without a declaration of war.
 I no longer trust our military leadership or our civilian masters to do what is best for the country instead of what is best for themselves.